DaniXmir/GlassVr/README.md

    strap one to you'r head and the other to you'r hand, keep in mind that it will be visible, buttons will still work and rumble will be active

-5. can i use the built in 3DOF, dont they already support that?
+5. can i use the builtin 3DOF in glasses?

 	check this project: https://docs.vertoxr.com/docs/features/steamvr/

-   	that project allows access to the imu and has some steamvr support, maybe in the future ill add 3DOF support,
+   	that project allows access to the imu and has some steamvr support, maybe in the future ill add 3DOF,
 	i had another idea of forwarding imu data to slimeVR and letting it calculate a 6DOF position

 7. linux?